 Getting real-time information to people in a timely manner during a Civil Defence emergency is critical.

-A new way of alerting the public to life threatening hazards is being launched in New Zealand.
+A new way of alerting the public to life threatening hazards has been launched in New Zealand.

 The Emergency Mobile Alerts (EMA) will be sent to phones in targeted areas.
 If you phone is on, capable and inside the targeted area, you should get the alert.